Jaquesecc/osticket-installation/README.md

 Next, we will enable IIS within Windows, with CGI installed as well.
 IIS is the webserver that allows you to host and manage websites, web applications, and services on a Windows server.
 CGI (Common Gateway Interface) is a standard protocol used to enable web servers to interact with external programs allowing them to generate dynamic content.
 It acts as a bridge between the web server and applications running on the server.

+To enable IIS, click the Start Menu, and go to the Control Panel by typing "control".
+Open the Control Panel, and click on